codefellows-portland-javascript-401d4/express-mongo-resources/README.md

 [Albert Reel](https://github.com/Waxhoya) and [Chris Bruner](https://github.com/QuantumArchive)

-####Version

-V1.0.0
+####Version V1.0.0

--All restful methods for GET/PUT/POST/DELETE have been implemented for the collections gamechars and gamemaps
+All restful methods for GET/PUT/POST/DELETE have been implemented for the collections gamechars and gamemaps

 ### Mongo Database and Mongoose